 - What other drugs will affect Japanese encephalitis virus vaccine (SA14-14-2) (Ixiaro)?

 What should I discuss with my healthcare provider before receiving this vaccine (Ixiaro)?

-You should not receive this vaccine if you have ever had a life-threatening allergic reaction to a Japanese encephalitis vaccine.
+You should not receive this vaccine if you have ever had a life-threatening allergic reaction to any vaccine containing Japanese encephalitis virus.

-- a weak immune system caused by disease such as HIV or AIDS, bone marrow transplant, or by using certain medicines or receiving cancer treatments.
+- a weak immune system caused by disease or by taking certain medicines or receiving cancer treatments.

-It is not known whether Japanese encephalitis vaccine passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Do not receive this vaccine without telling your doctor if you are breast-feeding a baby.